hapax/hapax.github.io/assets/simple-physics.md

 [comprehensive exam](https://www.phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students) and running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) convinced me that *you can do more with less*.
-Without calculus or any particularly deep physics, you can still discover
+Without calculus or any deep physical lore, you can still discover
 [black hole entropy](https://en.wikipedia.org/wiki/Black_hole_thermodynamics#Overview),
 the [dark energy](https://en.wikipedia.org/wiki/Dark_energy) density